hyphanet/plugin-Freetalk/README.md

 * integrating into the Freenet web interface by being a plugin instead of being a standalone application with its own web interface.
 * being written in Java instead of C++ to avoid remote code execution exploits.
-* using the [WebOfTrust](https://github.com/freenet/plugin-WebOfTrust) plugin (bundled with Freenet) for spam filtering instead of a single-use trust system to ensure user identities can be used across different Freenet plugins such as FlogHelper (bundled) and [Sone](https://github.com/Bombe/Sone).
+* using the [Web of Trust](https://github.com/freenet/plugin-WebOfTrust) (WoT) plugin, which is bundled with Freenet, for spam filtering instead of a single-use trust system to ensure user identities can be used across different Freenet plugins such as FlogHelper (bundled) and [Sone](https://github.com/Bombe/Sone).